-The simple method where you take a cost per mileage driven for business.
+The simple method is where you take a cost per mileage driven for business.

 For 2019, the standard mileage rate is $.58 per mile.

-Additionally, you can also add registration fees and taxes, vehicle loan interest, car washes, tolls, and parking fees to the standard mileage deduction.
+You can add registration fees, taxes, vehicle loan interest, car washes, tolls, and parking fees to the standard mileage deduction.

 Complex Method (Itemized Deduction)

-The more complicated method is where you itemize the different expenses made throughout the year to maintain and service your vehicle/transportation.
+The more complicated method is to itemize the expenses made throughout the year to maintain and service your vehicle/transportation.

-Should you go the more complex method here are the different deductions you can claim:
+Should you go with the more complex method, here are the different deductions you can claim: